-On December 7th, 2012 I posted a story about a Kent Washington Police Officer who saved the life of a student with an AED (Automated External Defibrillator), I searched the headlines for other recent saves by quick thinking First Responders who used an AED in addition their First Aid Training to save a life.
+A few years ago I read a story about a Kent Washington Police Officer who saved the life of a student with an AED (Automated External Defibrillator), I searched the headlines for other saves by quick thinking First Responders who used an AED in addition their First Aid Training to save a life.

-One thing that I noticed as I combed through stories is the Media often confuses Heart Attack and a Sudden Cardiac Arrest.
+One thing that I noticed as I combed through stories in the Media, they often confuse Heart Attack and a Sudden Cardiac Arrest.

 What is a heart attack?